joakim/kay/ideas.md

 Differentiate between cells that are _objects_ (entities with behaviors) and cells that represent _values_ (data).

-Having both opaque objects (entity) with receptors (behavior) and immutable primitive/composite value types (data) allows one to reason about code in an intuitive way, while managing state in a controlled way.
+Having both opaque object cells (entities) with receptors (behaviors) and immutable primitive/composite value cells (data) allows one to reason about code in an intuitive way, while managing state in a controlled way.
 At least, that's the idea.
-Technically, value types may be [autoboxed](https://en.wikipedia.org/wiki/Object_type_%28object-oriented_programming%29#Autoboxing) to cells, just as in ECMAScript.

 Abstract things (numbers, booleans, strings, dates, points, lists, records, etc) are best represented as immutable data types with value semantics.
-Values don't change over time.
-And some things are best represented as entities with state, having reference semantics.
+While "concrete" things are more intuitive when represented as objects with behaviors and reference semantics.
+The challenge lies in uniting these two "worlds" in a way that makes sense and is easy to work with.

 ### Time